madeleinevarda/CoreTech_analysis/README.md

 **Product Performance** - An analysis of different product lines and their market impact.

-**Loyalty Programme Performance**- Assessment of the loyalty programme's effectiveness and its future.
+**Loyalty Program Performance**- Assessment of the loyalty program's effectiveness and its future.

-**Operational Effectiveness** - Evaluation of logistics and operational efficiency.
+**Refunds** - Evaluation of return rates and products.

-**Marketing Channel Effectiveness** - Analysis of various marketing channels and their return on investment.

 The SQL queries performed to uncover these general insights are found here.